 Fall Foliage Festival, Boothbay Harbor, Maine

 It may be known as the Pine Tree State, but Maine still has plenty of fall color to go around the 17.7 million acres of woodland.
-Plan to visit the Boothbay region, where your family can check out the annual Maine Fall Foliage Festival, now in its 51st year.
-The event takes place over the three-day Columbus weekend and features arts, crafts, great food, local entertainment, children’s activities and steam train rides sponsored by the Boothbay Harbor Region Chamber and the Boothbay Railway Village.
+Plan to visit the Boothbay region, where your family can check out the annual Maine Fall Foliage Festival, now in its 52nd year.
+The event takes place over the three-day Columbus weekend and features arts, crafts, great food, local entertainment, children’s activities and steam train rides sponsored by the Boothbay Harbor Region Chamber.
 This coastal village reflects Maine’s long sea-faring history, has many local watersports and boating options, and is very picturesque.

-While there, don’t miss the fabulous pumpkin art at the Damariscotta Pumpkinfest and Regatta nearby.
+While there, don’t miss the fabulous pumpkin art being readied for October’s Damariscotta Pumpkinfest and Regatta nearby.
 The waterfront Boothbay Harbor Inn is good place to stay, with spacious rooms where kids under 12 stay free, and rates that include breakfast and WiFi.

 Leaf-Peeking & AutumnFest with Preschoolers in Vermont